EN

 How the UrbanThink Platform structures, compartmentalizes, and enhances its clients' data

-In an environmental management platform, data is not merely a flow to display on a dashboard.
-It is a sensitive, structured, contextualized, sometimes strategic material that directly affects the reliability of decision-making.
+In an environmental management platform, data is not just a stream to display on a dashboard.
+It is a sensitive, structured, contextualized, sometimes strategic material, which directly affects the reliability of decision-making.

-At UrbanThink Platform, data governance is therefore not limited to either a confidentiality clause or a simple hosting matter.
-It is based on a clear management architecture: distinguishing data types, qualifying each source, framing uses, segmenting environments, and preserving the client’s control over what they entrust to us.
+At UrbanThink Platform, data governance is therefore neither limited to a confidentiality clause nor to a simple hosting issue.
+It rests on a clear management architecture: distinguishing data types, qualifying each source, defining usage rules, compartmentalizing environments, and preserving the client's control over what it entrusts to us.

 The challenge is not only to centralize data.
-The challenge is to know which data enters the platform, under what conditions, for which uses, with what level of trust, and within what limits.
-This is also what makes it possible, as we explain in our article on the digital twin and transforming data into decisions, to turn data into a true decision-support tool.
+The challenge is to know which data enters the platform, under what conditions, for what uses, with what level of confidence, and within what limits.
+This is also what makes it possible, as we explain in our article on the digital twin and the transformation of data into decisions, to turn data into a true decision-support tool.

 A first rule: not all data has the same status

 One of the most common mistakes in digital projects is to talk about “data” as if it were a homogeneous block.
-In reality, a platform like UrbanThink handles several data layers that must be distinguished from the outset.
+In reality, a platform like UrbanThink handles several layers of data that must be distinguished from the outset.

-• data provided by the client: business, asset, cartographic, energy, environmental data, operational histories, readings, inventories, plans, files, or flows from third-party systems;
+• data provided by the client: business, asset, mapping, energy, environmental, operational history, readings, inventories, plans, files, or streams from third-party systems;

-• external reference data: open data, geographic reference frameworks, regulatory data, analysis layers, or public datasets;
+• external reference data: open data, geographic reference datasets, regulatory data, analysis layers, or public datasets;

-• data calculated within the platform: indicators, scores, aggregations, cross-analyses, visualizations, business views;
+• data calculated within the platform: indicators, scores, aggregations, cross-references, visualizations, business views;

-• UrbanThink proprietary components: data model, structuring logic, processing rules, analysis methodologies, representation layers, application components.
+• UrbanThink proprietary building blocks: data model, structuring logic, processing rules, analysis methodologies, presentation layers, application components.

-This separation is fundamental, because it avoids a very common confusion between client data and the platform’s software-added value.
+This separation is fundamental, because it avoids a very common confusion between the client's data and the platform's software-added value.

-UrbanThink’s value does not rest on appropriating client data.
+UrbanThink's value does not rest on appropriating client data.
 It rests on the ability to integrate it, make it reliable, cross-reference it, and make it actionable within a controlled framework.
-This is the same logic found in our data control approach, designed to harness the potential of water, energy, soil, or mobility data.
+This logic is also reflected in our approach to data stewardship, designed to unlock the potential of water, energy, soil, or mobility data.

 Before integrating data, we qualify the source

-Before integration into the platform, each source must be placed back into a precise framework.
-This involves documenting several structuring elements:
+Before it is integrated into the platform, each source must be placed within a precise framework.
+This means documenting several structuring elements:

 • its origin;